amahi/spdy-proxy/README.md

 This is a proxy server process P and a back-end client for it C.

-The proxy P serves (on two ports) a client (front-end) API to , called H.
+The proxy P serves (on two ports) a client (front-end) API to serve requests from clients, called A.

 The C (server) is a client that connects to P semi-permanently.
-Once it's connected, H calls are proxy'd to C, with TLS and SPDY, with C becoming a server for H.
+Once it's connected, A calls are proxy'd to C, with TLS and SPDY, with C becoming a server for H.

-Once H ends the connection, C's SPDY connection is kept and reused for any other calls with H. Each call from H is funnelled to C via a SPDY stream.
+Once A ends the connection, C's SPDY connection is kept and reused for any other calls with A. Each call from A is funnelled to C via a SPDY stream.

-	H	Proxy clients
+	A	Proxy clients
 	^
 	|
 	v